G-Geofrey/package_dev/steps.md

+# Developing pyhton package

-1. write python script with package code e.g package_name.py
+## write python script with package code e.g package_name.py

-2. save the file in a source directory named  "src" directory
+## save the file in a source directory named  "src" directory

-3. create git ignore file and save it in the same directory that has "src" directory
+## create git ignore file and save it in the same directory that has "src" directory
 	- create git ignore file
 	- open gitignore.io in the browser
 	- type python and create
 	- copy file and paste in git ignore file

-4. create LICENSE.txt file
+## create LICENSE.txt file
 	https://choosealicense.com

-5. write a README.md
+## write a README.md
 	- title of project
 	- short description
 	- how to install

-6. create setup.py file and save it in the same directory that has the source directory
+## create setup.py file and save it in the same directory that has the source directory
 ```python

 from setuptools import setup